 A bunch of the Macguffin collectibles in those game are unlocked by helping out certain characters.
 In Banjo-Kazooie, helping a depressed pirate find his treasure or giving a monkey an orange will reward you with it’s “Jiggies”.
 In Jak and Daxter, you can trade “Precursor Orbs” for “Power Cells” with many different characters, or help a farmer herd his cows into their pen.
 These allow for not only some puzzle solving, but some zany and interesting character interactions.
 In the case of Jak and Daxter, it also does a small part in building up the world and it’s inhabitants to feel real.
 ReCore has none of that, instead you have some story interactions with human characters, that feel like they’re only there to further the main plot- leading to a very artificial feeling world.
 The closest we get is the protagonists’ father, who we only meet through an impersonal video message.
 Theres also a very weak attempt at making us feel for a character death, before revealing to us they aren’t dead at all, making the game feel cheap in trying to provoke an emotion from it’s audience.

 On the subject of combat, there are 3 boss battles In Jak and Daxter.
 Each give you Power Cells, but what makes them different to ReCore’s battles, is that each enemy is visually different.
 In ReCore, they’re all robots.
 In Jak and Daxter, you fight a giant plant, a large troll-like creature, and finally a large ancient Mech.
 They all have their own special attack patterns, weaknesses and arenas which make them engaging and interesting to fight.
 ReCore does some of that, but not enough to make it different enough.
-Additionally, Jak’s bosses are few and far between, with the rest of the combat being pretty much optional, and only require a couple of punches.
+Additionally, Jak’s bosses are few and far between, with the rest of the combat being pretty much optional, and only require a couple of punches at maximum.
 The enemies within the levels are also more varied, and don’t just rely on variants on the one idea.
-ReCore has many lengthy fights throughout the entire game, and take up the majority of what you are doing to collect the orbs to open the doors you need to go through.
+ReCore has many lengthy fights throughout the entire game, and they take up the majority of what you are doing to collect the orbs to open the doors you need to go through.

 You’d think that would be it to put the nail in the coffin for ReCore, but no, ReCore even fails in how it designs it’s doors.
 They’re perfectly average: Standard sci-fi doors that only act as just that: doors.
 In Banjo-Kazooie, they’re a little more exciting than that.
 They’re actually literal puzzles in a hub area that you need to find Jiggies for.
 Completing the puzzle then triggers an entrance to open elsewhere in the hub area, that you can then travel through.
 Jak and Daxter goes for alternate method: instead of using doors, it gate-keeps the next section with a problem, that only a machine can fix, hence the need for power orbs.